WARNING: These are summaries, not reviews, and may contain story spoilers.

 Folkloric Characters: (The Yeti)

-Historical Characters: (Eric Shipton; Michael Ward)
+Historical Figures: (Eric Shipton; Michael Ward)

 Other Characters: Colonel Colin Mackay; Cynthia; Military Pensioners; Glendower; Rooney; Rimpoche Chatang; Captain Sir George Lennox; Patrick Foss; Ang; Sangwa; Passang; (Nimu; Lhamu)